CCGS Kopit Hopson 1752: Design and description

-The vessel is powered by is propelled by two fixed-pitch propellers and bow thrusters powered by three Alco 251F diesel-electric engines creating 8,847 hp and three Canadian GE generators producing 6 megawatts of AC power driving two Canadian GE motors creating 7040 hp.
+The vessel is powered and propelled by two fixed-pitch propellers and bow thrusters powered by three Alco 251F diesel-electric engines creating 8,847 hp and three Canadian GE generators producing 6 megawatts of AC power driving two Canadian GE motors creating 7040 hp.
 The ship is also equipped with one Caterpillar 3306 emergency generator, and one Caterpillar 3508 auxiliary generator.
 This gives the ship a maximum speed of 16 kn.
 Capable of carrying 783.7 LT of diesel fuel, Kopit Hopson 1752 has a maximum range of 6500 nmi at a cruising speed of 13.7 kn and can stay at sea for up to 120 days.
 The ship is certified as Arctic Class 2.